vinnymeller/twm/README.md

           By default will attempt to write a default configuration file and configuration schema in `$XDG_CONFIG_HOME/twm/` Using `-p/--path` with this flag will attempt to write the files to the folder specified. twm will not overwrite existing files.
 You will be prompted to rename/move the existing files before retrying.

+      --make-default-layout-config
+          Make default local layout configuration file.

+          Will attempt to create `.twm.yaml` in the current directory.
+Will not overwrite existing files.
+You can use `-p/--path <PATH>` to specify a different directory to write the file to.

       --print-config-schema
           Print the configuration file (twm.yaml) schema.